MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineKeyHandler.md

 ## DESCRIPTION

-The `Set-PSReadlineKeyHandler` cmdlet customizes the result when a key or sequence of keys is pressed.
+The `Set-PSReadLineKeyHandler` cmdlet customizes the result when a key or sequence of keys is pressed.
 With user-defined key bindings, you can do almost anything that is possible from within a PowerShell script.